CacheGuard-OS

 - apply

-Web Proxy Specifications: in the example above, the
+Web Proxy Specifications: In the example above, the

-authenticate ad rdn 'cn=computers' command set the
+authenticate ad rdn 'cn=computers' command sets the

-proxy.example.com while
+proxy.example.com, while